 Tuition Fee Loan

 The Tuition Fee Loan covers the payment of your tuition fees, and is not based on your household income.
-Full time students can borrow up to £9,000 to cover the tuition fee set by your university.
+Full time students can borrow up to the value of the tuition fees charged.
 The tuition fee loan is paid directly to the University.

 You can also choose to take out a Maintenance Loan which is intended to help pay your living costs.
 The amounts you are eligible to borrow per academic year are based on your household income.

 If your household income is below a certain threshold, you may also be eligible for a Maintenance Grant that does not need to be repaid.
-Please note that if your course starts in or after August 2016, you will not be eligible for a maintenance grant.
+Please note that if your course started after August 2016, you will not be eligible for a maintenance grant.

 Placement year Loans